Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 Well, all these things now are starting to come under more scrutiny.

-Uh so people have a better way of putting it in perspective.
+And I think we can do a lot of help here in helping shape what's happening to Tom DeLay so people have a better way of putting it in perspective.

 Well, he indicted 12 Democrats.

-How can you say he's partisan?
+Why, out of 15 people, how can you say he's partisan?

 There weren't any Republicans back then, and those 12 Democrats were conservative.

-He said, Iddyal.
+He said, India, you log.

-They're just gonna go on party affiliation.
+They're just going to go on party affiliation.

-The conservative agenda is what's under attack here, what's under assault trying to derail it.
+The conservative agenda is what's under attack here, what's under assault, trying to derail it.

-They don't you think they care about Tom Delay as a person?
+They don't, you think they care about Tom DeLay as a person?

-They don't they'd be happy to destroy him.
+They'd be happy to destroy him.

 But if they can derail the conservative agenda, especially when they don't have one that responds to it, that's what this is about.